PhotoAtomic/rec-one/README.md

      -password pass:yourpassword
    ```

-   Import and trust the resulting certificate on your client devices so browsers accept `https://rec-one.local` without warnings.
+4. On Windows, import and trust the certificate:

+   - Use the `.crt` file (`certs/rec-one.crt`), not just the `.pfx`.
+   - Run the certificate import wizard **for the current user**, choose **Place all certificates in the following store**, and explicitly select **Trusted Root Certification Authorities**.
+   - Do **not** use the wizard’s “Automatically select the certificate store” option, as it may place the certificate in a personal store that does not make `https://rec-one.local` fully trusted.

+   After import, restart your browser and confirm that `https://rec-one.local` shows as secure (no certificate warning).

-2. Mount the PFX in Docker Compose and configure Kestrel (see `docker-compose.yml` in this repo for a ready-to-use example):
+5. Mount the PFX in Docker Compose and configure Kestrel (see `docker-compose.yml` in this repo for a ready-to-use example):

    ```yaml
    services: